 Japanese Camellia oil (Tsubaki Oil) is best when it's cold-pressed from the seeds of the wild Camellia japonica flower.

-If you want a face oil that you can apply either day or night, that provides visible anti-aging results.
+If you would like to try a high quality Tsubaki Oil that you can apply either day or night, that provides visible results.

 Comments will be approved before showing up.